. Michal Lyons, Academic Extraordinaire (b. Nov 1950 Israel; d. Mar 2013 London, England)

-In the last years of her life, Michal was engaged in seriously advocating to her research students to help them avoid being mere armchair or Ivory Tower scholars and become full time activists because, “there are innumerable people out there who are helpless and require the benefits of the judicious applications of your skills” to help them with their lives and livelihoods.
-To those who knew her much earlier, real world impacts were always the focus of her research.
-Michal’s vocation saw her work published in major journals relevant to her research and also necessitated her to visit many areas of Africa conducting fieldwork and seeing for herself the realities of the social problems she was committed to understanding and solving.
+In the last years of her life, Michal was to engage in seriously advocating her research students to help them avoid being mere armchair or Ivory Tower scholars.
+But to become full-time activist.
+Because “there are innumerable people out there who are helpless and require the benefits of the judicious applications of your skills.”
+Her counsel was we need to help them with their lives and livelihoods.
+To those who knew her much earlier, real-world impacts were always the focus of her research.
+Michal’s vocation saw her work published in major journals relevant to her research.
+Her work also necessitated her to visit many areas of Africa conducting fieldwork.
+She could see, first hand, for herself the realities of the social problems she was committed to understanding and solving.
 Michal was also highly successful in winning major research grants from bodies such as DFID, ESRC, the British Academy etc.

-Michal had an impressive poetic skill to uplift the spirits of many a disillusioned, distressed or frustrated student and would diligently use her powers of a professorship to commit to and uphold her side of the responsibility.
-Michal was incontrovertibly a bright light, with a very bright personality that touched people very positively even when it appeared there was nothing to be positive about.
-Many of her students got accustomed to the fact that when they had problems Michal would fix them and always did.
+Michal had an impressive poetic skill to uplift the spirits of many a disillusioned, distressed or frustrated student.
+She would diligently use her powers of a professorship to commit to and uphold her side of the responsibility.
+Michal was incontrovertibly a bright light, with a very bright personality that touched people very positively.
+Even when it appeared there was nothing to be positive about.
+Many of her students got confident with the fact that when they had problems Michal would fix them and always did.
 She was also a complete meritocrat with a difference i.e. an advocate of meritocratic effort without meanness or ruthlessness but with encouragement, inspiration, dialogue and support.

 Michal is survived by her husband Richard who is also an architect, her daughters Timna and Minat, and her son, Cyrus.
-She remains a dominant, enabling and unforgettable influence on her countless students and colleagues.
+She remains prominent, enabling an unforgettable influence on her countless students and colleagues.

 Grimot Nane is a former research student and former research collaborator of Professor Michal Lyons at the ISSR.